kcaat/Rpackage/README.md

     aspects for your community?"
 -   Aspect1/2/3/4/5/6/7 are dummy variables that cannot be combined because they are not exclusive
--   `dummyfreq` produces a frequency table
+-   `dummyfreq` produces a frequency table showing n (%) of each category
+- NOTE: frequency table does not include missing values

 | Aspect1 | Aspect2 | Aspect3 | Aspect4 | Aspect5 | Aspect6 | Aspect7 |
 |---------|---------|---------|---------|---------|---------|---------|